 On November 19, 2009, the Housing Development Fund's Board of Directors approved a plan of finance authorizing the sale of up to \$166,670,000 of Bonds to provide funds to finance Program Loans.
-On August 25, 2011, the Board of Directors approved a plan of finance authorizing the issuance of up to \$68,740,000 of Bonds to refund certain prior bonds of the Housing Development Fund.
-Proceeds of the 2009 Subseries A-1 Bonds being released from escrow and proceeds of the 2011 B Bonds will be used to purchase Program Loans in the aggregate amount of \$33,110,000.
-Proceeds of the 2011 A Bonds will be used to refund the Housing Development Fund's Housing Finance Bonds, 2001 Series D (the "Prior Bonds") in the amount of \$18,740,000.
-As a result of the refunding, certain mortgage loans (the "Transferred Amounts"), which are presently subject to the lien and pledge of the Housing Development Fund's General Housing Finance Bond Resolution adopted on April 29, 1976, as amended and supplemented (the "Housing Finance Resolution"), will be transferred to, and thereupon be subject to the lien and pledge of, the General Resolution and allocated to the 2011 A Bonds.
-See APPENDIX A for information regarding the Prior Bonds' mortgage portfolio data as of June 30, 2011.
+On January 19, 2012, the Board of Directors approved a plan of finance authorizing the issuance of up to \$36,770,000 of Bonds to refund certain prior bonds of the Housing Development Fund and up to \$100,000,000 of Bonds to provide funds to finance Program Loans.
+Proceeds of the 2009 Subseries A-2 Bonds being released from escrow will be used to purchase Program Loans in the aggregate amount of \$30,000,000.
+Proceeds of the 2012 A Bonds will be used to refund the Housing Development Fund's Housing Finance Bonds, 1997 Series C (the "Prior Bonds") in the amount of \$36,770,000.
+As a result of the refunding, certain mortgage loans (the "Transferred Amounts"), which are presently subject to the lien and pledge of the Housing Development Fund's General Housing Finance Bond Resolution adopted on April 29, 1976, as amended and supplemented (the "Housing Finance Resolution"), will be transferred to, and thereupon be subject to the lien and pledge of, the General Resolution and allocated to the 2012 A Bonds.
+See APPENDIX A for information regarding the Prior Bonds' mortgage portfolio data as of December 31, 2011.